-Samuel Leroy Jackson (born December 21, 1948) is one of the top leading men and supporting actors in Hollywood today.
-If you see a badass Scary Black Man with No Indoor Voice or a Bald Black Leader Guy (or both) in one of your favorite films, chances are good that this guy's playing him (and will likely give you a few lines to remember for ages).
+Samuel Leroy Jackson (born December 21, 1948 in Washington, D.C.) is one of the top leading men and supporting actors in Hollywood today.
+If you see a badass Scary Black Man with No Indoor Voice in one of your favorite films, chances are good that this guy's playing him (and will likely give you a few lines to remember for ages).

 Not to be confused with Laurence Fishburne.
 According to both actors' IMDB entries, this happens frequently, in both directions.
 Jackson himself acknowledges that he and Fishburne were even mistaken while standing next to each other, but that also "I've been every famous black guy", including Morgan Freeman.

 And, for God's sake, don't try to portmanteau his first name and middle initial together, creating "Samuelle Jackson."
 It never ends well.
 Though "Mr. Jackson" is entirely appropriate.